 Dr. Lisa Glebatis Perks

-Associate Professor of Communication Arts & Sciences at Merrimack College
+Professor of Communication and Media at Merrimack College

 When I was growing up, a television was usually turned on in my house during all waking hours.
 Our house also had a 1:1 person to television ratio.
 I watched a lot of television, loving its presence in my life, the relaxation it afforded, and the new worlds it opened up—but I didn’t always like what I saw.

 The enduring focus of my scholarship is on mediated meanings and meaning-making practices.
-All of my scholarly work orbits around core questions of power and culture, using my rhetorical criticism skills to analyze mediated texts and discourses of audience reception.
+All of my scholarly work orbits around core questions of power and culture.

 In the last several years, my research has evolved from a primarily text-based approach to a multi-methodological approach that crafts a dialogue between textual and audience discourses.
 Media Marathoning: Immersions in Morality is illustrative of that evolution.
-With Media Marathoning in print, I’m now able to turn my attention to a variety of research projects that were either put on hold because of the book or inspired by the book.
-Researching media marathoning has led me to explore spoiler temporality in the digital era and how people use marathoning to cope with illness and post-surgical recovery.
+After the publication of Media Marathoning, I turned my attention to a variety of emerging media research projects, some of which were inspired by the book.
+My recent journal articles examine television spoiler temporality, media marathoning and health coping, podcast uses and gratifications, and morality in The Walking Dead, among other topics.